thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 19 March 2023
+### Daily Rundown on Monday, 20 March 2023

-- The average temperature today is 9.28˚C;
+- The average temperature today is 11.07˚C;
-- With highs of 10.24˚C and lows of 3.63˚C.
+- With highs of 11.15˚C and lows of 6.4˚C.
-- You can expect broken clouds for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->